Course Title: Medical Microbiology 1

 Overview of Learning Resources

-In addition to material given during lectures and practical classes, students are expected to use the material presented on Canvas, and to read the relevant sections of prescribed and recommended textbooks as well as references provided by lecturers.
+Students are expected to interact with the material presented on Canvas, and to read the relevant sections of prescribed and recommended textbooks as well as references provided.

 Overview of Assessment

 Note that: All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).

 It is a hurdle requirement that you must demonstrate competency by achieving at least 50% in the practical components of the course.
 The skills learned are essential to ensure that you operate safely as a professional, and for accreditation purposes.